Colombia Off the Beaten Path: Hidden Gems and Secret Spots

 8. Rincón del Mar (Sucre)

 Rincón del Mar is a small peaceful fishing village with beautiful Caribbean beaches around 2,5 hours south of Cartagena.
-Find out more in my article on Things to do in and near Cartagena (number 23).
+Find out more in my article on things to do near Cartagena.

 Rincón del Mar near Cartagena Colombia